Census 2016: Canada getting more diverse as immigration, Indigenous population increase

 Another factor was the government's provincial and territorial nominee program, he says.
 Through it, immigrants were directed to particular regions of Canada outside of the typical immigrant centres of Toronto, Montreal and Vancouver.
 In Manitoba, for example, 73.2 per cent of immigrants in 2016 came as provincial nominees.
 About seven in 10 immigrants in Saskatchewan and the Yukon were also provincial or territorial nominees.

-How Canada's immigrants are living: Multigenerational housing
+How new Canadians are living: Multigenerational housing

 Statistics Canada says the family environment "is the main vehicle for transmitting the culture of origin to children" and that the more relatives there are under one roof, the better the transmission.
 Second-generation immigrant children under 15 (those who were born in Canada but with two foreign-born parents) might then be the ones receiving the strongest cultural signals from family, as they were the most likely to be living in multigenerational households.
 A total of 18.2 per cent reported such a living arrangement, whereas those children who had only one foreign-born parent had half that rate: 9.5 per cent.
 Only 6.4 per cent of foreign-born children (first generation immigrants) had such a living arrangement, a figure similar to that of children with Canadian-born parents.